-The International Commercial Law and Dispute Resolution specialisation is offered online and is available to domestic and offshore international students only.
+The International Commercial Law and Dispute Resolution specialisation designed by leading experts and is offered online is available to domestic and offshore international students only.
 To be eligible for the specialisation, students must complete at least TWO of the following 20 cp subjects.

 |Subject name||Credit points||Availability|

 2018: Jan, Sep

 Students can complete all four online subjects, and complete their LLM entirely online, or complete their 80 credit points using a combination of online and on campus subjects.
 International Student visa holders please note: Under Australian student visa regulations the number of online subjects undertaken by student visa holders in this program cannot exceed 20 credit points.
 The remaining 60 credit points must be comprised of on-campus subjects.